Writing

 Bouncing off the high ceilings the clatter of trays and the clash of cutlery jarred Alec’s senses and made him clamp his jaw tight.
 He wanted to wear his ear defenders but he didn’t want to seem like a freak to the older students.
 Instead he joined the queue and selected a chicken breast and some fries from the aluminium dishes under the warming lamps.
 A tall woman in white overalls smiled encouragement and offered him some carrots.
 She had a creased but amiable face, and although he didn’t like carrots he took some to please her.

-The sound of chattering was like the noise of geese and it echoed around the cafeteria.
+The sound of chattering was like the noise of geese, echoing around the cafeteria.
 He steeled himself to keep focus.
-He put a plastic cup of water on his tray and found himself a table alone.
+He put a plastic cup of water on his tray and was careful not to spill it as he found himself a table alone.
 He went back once, feeling foolish, to find himself a knife and fork, inspecting the cleanliness of the cutlery and making sure he found a set that were shiny and not bent.

 When he returned to his table another boy had sat himself opposite, his plate piled high with food.